Advertiser disclosure

 What this means is that many beginner investors will lose money because they’re too impatient or because they’re looking to make a quick buck from investing.
 Investors with the stomach and the patience ultimately benefit.

-There are plenty of investing mistakes that rookies typically make — mistakes that could cost you thousands of dollars and discourage you from investing in the future.
-We want you to avoid these mistakes.
+There are plenty of investing mistakes that beginners typically make — mistakes that could cost you thousands of dollars and discourage you from investing in the future (thus costing you much more).
+We want you to learn from others and avoid these mistakes from the beginning of your investing journey.

-• Not investing at all.
-The worst thing that you could do is put off investing.
-That’s because you want time to be on your side when it comes to compound interest.
+• Not investing early enough.
+The worst thing that you could do is put off investing because you’re afraid or you only have a small amount of money.
+You’ll want time to be on your side when it comes to compound interest.

 • Getting involved in shady investments.
-As tempting as it is to go after those promises of high returns with low risks, you have to watch out who you trust your money with.
+As tempting as it is to go after those promises of high returns with apparent low risks, research opportunities thoroughly and watch out out who or what you trust your money with.

 • Putting all your eggs in one basket.
-It’s crucial that you diversify your investments so that you don’t end up hoping for one investment to pay off.
+It’s crucial that you diversify your portfolio so that you don’t end up relying for one investment to pay off.
 Don’t rely on exceptions to this and go all-in.

 • Panicking at the first sight of volatility.
 You have to understand that ups and downs in the market are normal.
 When the market drops, it’s important that you keep level so that you don’t end up selling at the bottom.

 • Selling when an investment drops.
 You don’t lose money until you sell.
-Too many rookie investors will start selling off their assets when they begin to drop.
-You have to be patient and consider short-term fluctuations.
+Too many rookie investors will start selling off their assets when they begin to see red.
+You have to be patient and consider short-term fluctuations unless an original investing thesis changes.

 • Taking advice from random strangers.
 There’s an abundance of self-proclaimed gurus out there who want to give you unsolicited stock picks.
-You should avoid these people at all costs.
-If you do want (solicited) stock picks, consider a subscription service like The Motley Fool Stock Advisor.
+You should avoid these people, courses and ads at all costs.
+If you do want (solicited) stock picks, consider a reputable subscription service like The Motley Fool Stock Advisor.

 • Not understanding what you’re investing in.
-Before proceeding with an investment strategy, you have to know exactly what you’re putting your money into.
-This guide helps, but keep at it.
+Before proceeding with an investment strategy, you have to know exactly what you’re putting your money into and what it entails.

-At the end of the day, you want to start investing the right way (and right away) so that your money can begin to work for you now.
+At the end of the day, you want to start investing the right way (and as soon as possible) so that your money can begin to work for you now.
+And, if you make any of these common investing mistakes, then take it as a lesson and start investing the right way from that point forward.
+No one’s perfect.

 Summary

-There are plenty of ways to invest with little money, including utilizing online and app-based investment accounts that make it easier than ever to invest.
-All you have to do is start somewhere, even if you only have $100 to invest.
-Your future self will love you for it.
+There are plenty of ways to start investing with little money, including utilizing online and app-based investment accounts that make it easier than ever to invest with just a few bucks without commissions.

 Your money deserves more than a soundbyte.